Aliases for SP100 Gene

 GeneCards Summary for SP100 Gene

 SP100 (SP100 Nuclear Antigen) is a Protein Coding gene.
-Diseases associated with SP100 include primary biliary cirrhosis.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include protein homodimerization activity and transcription factor binding.
+Diseases associated with SP100 include myoblastoma and telogen effluvium.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include protein homodimerization activity and chromatin binding.
 An important paralog of this gene is SP140L.

 UniProtKB/Swiss-Prot for SP100 Gene